SujayVaidya/personal_portfolio/README.md

 # personal_portfolio
-Personal Portfolio Sujay Vaidya : A personal portfolio to showcase my skills, projects, and professional journey as a software developer.
+Personal Portfolio of Sujay Vaidya
+    A personal portfolio to showcase my skills, projects, and professional journey as a software developer.